bryanj1234/JSVaporizer/README.md

 I like the idea of writing more C# and less JavaScript.

-JSVaporizer is s lightweight project with the goal of unifying front end and back end code for Razor Pages applications, without committing to Blazor.
+JSVaporizer is a lightweight project with the goal of unifying front end and back end code for Razor Pages applications, without committing to Blazor.

 It helps you to do these things: